-Imagine, how your cat must feel when they perch themselves on the very top level.
+Imagine, how your cat must feel when they perch themselves on the very top.
 They must feel like they are a king peering down on a bunch of peasants.
 This cat tree is quite literally a throne for your large cat.
 It could even work for multiple cats.

 This cat tree is not likely to fall over, or break as it crafted well.
-It weights a massive 140 pounds.
+It weighs a massive 140 pounds.
 It has huge poles to support it, and keep your cat safe.

 There are a bunch of different places on this cat tree for your cat to lie down and look from.

-All in all, this cat tree is by far the most expensive that we present/ are going to present today, but it is for good reason.
-It has everything your large cat could every need in a cat tree.
+All in all, this cat tree is by far the most expensive, but it is for good reason.
+It has everything your fat cat could every need.